BuzzFeed says its morning news show ‘AM to DM’ is reaching 1M daily viewers

 “We’re on in the morning — that’s it as far as similarity to morning shows,” Vanegas-Gesuale said.

-Instead, she argued that the key to the AM to DM format is the engagement with viewers through Twitter, and the personality of its two hosts — who were previously editors at BuzzFeed and also real life friends.
+Instead, she argued that the key to the AM to DM format is the engagement with viewers through Twitter, and the personality of its two hosts — who were previously editors at BuzzFeed and also real-life friends.

 Both elements were on display when I dropped by the BuzzFeed offices to see the filming of the final episode last week.
 In the breaks between live segments, Jones and Fitzgerald were constantly checking their phones for tweets to quote while on-air.
 At one point, Fitzgerald simply read news headlines while Jones reacted wordlessly.
-At another, writer Maureen Johnson was interviewed as someone who viewers should be following on Twitter.
+At another, author Maureen Johnson gave a hilarious, deadpan interview as someone who viewers should be following on Twitter.

 So it’s different in the sense that so much of the content comes from Twitter.
 But it feels like a morning show in the way that the tone is mostly fun and chatty, with a healthy dose of celebrity interviews.